BhargavAdithya/LandCoverClassification/README.md

 **Location**: `notebook/landCoverClassification.ipynb`

 **What it is**:
-This is the **original research notebook** where the entire project was developed and tested!
+The **original research notebook** where the entire project was developed and tested in **Google Colab**!

 **What's inside**:
 - Complete step-by-step analysis code
-- All the mathematical formulas (NDVI, NDWI, NDBI)
+- All mathematical formulas (NDVI, NDWI, NDBI)
 - Image processing techniques
 - Classification algorithms
 - Visualization code
 - Test results with sample images

-**How it was used**:
+**Why it matters**:
-Scientists and researchers first develop their ideas in these interactive notebooks before building web applications.
-This notebook was created in **Google Colab** (a free online Python environment) to:
+Scientists and researchers first develop their ideas in interactive notebooks before building web applications.
+This notebook was used to test different methods, validate accuracy, and fine-tune thresholds.
+The code in `backend-python/lulc.py` is directly based on this research!
-- Test different analysis methods
-- Validate accuracy of results
-- Fine-tune classification thresholds
-- Generate visualizations

-**For developers**: The code in `backend-python/lulc.py` is directly based on this notebook!

-**Want to explore?**: Open it in [Google Colab](https://colab.research.google.com/) or Jupyter Notebook to see the research process!
+**Want to explore?**: Open it in [Google Colab](https://colab.research.google.com/) or Jupyter Notebook!

 ---